Updated by Linode Written by Linode

 NoteWhile an image can be captured while your Linode is running, we would recommend shutting your Linode down first if you are running any active databases.
 Capturing an image that includes a running database can cause corruption or data loss in the imaged copy of the database.

-Once you click the Create Image button, your image will be frozen for later use.
-You can view the progress on the Dashboard under the Host Job Queue.
+Once you click the Create button, your image will be frozen for later use.
+You can view the progress under the bell notifications at the top of the page.

 NoteLinode Images are limited to 2048MB of data per disk.
 You will need to ensure that data within your disk does not exceed this size limit.

-Once the job in the host queue has completed, your Linode’s disk has been captured and stored.
+Once the job has completed, your Linode’s disk has been captured and stored.

 Managing Your Images

-From this page, you can delete existing disks, and view your images quota usage.
+From this page, you can delete existing disks, edit labels and descriptions, and deploy Linodes from disk images.